If you outsource your content marketing services, I’m going to ask you one crucial question:

 You ALSO could be spinning your wheels if your content marketing team isn’t efficiently and fully trained on content strategy, which drives content marketing.

-When it comes to content strategy, there is a lot to know.
+Because when it comes to content strategy, there is a lot to know.

 There are oodles of processes, workflows, and concepts to understand for content strategy to work as it should.